drdaemos/xc5-docs/en/migration_guides/updating_modules_from_5.2_to_5.3_branch.md

 *   `skins/default/en/mail/` -> `skins/mail/customer/`
 *   the same for ColorSchemes and CustomSkin: `default` should be renamed to `customer`

+{% note warning %}
+CustomSkin module has become discontinued as a method to apply changes over any skin, so you need to move files from `skins/custom_skin/` folder to `skins/theme_tweaker/`.
+Please note that it will only work for `customer` and `mail` interface files.
+{% endnote %}

 You might want to check out [section about changing template names](http://devs.x-cart.com/en/what_is_new/#new-templates-structure "Migrating modules to X-Cart 5.3") in developer blog post.

 ## Model changes